aitoroses/floxide/docs/adrs/0026-documentation-deployment-strategy.md

 We will maintain two types of documentation:

-1. **API Documentation**: Generated from Rustdoc comments in the codebase
+1. **API Documentation**: Generated from Rustdoc comments in the codebase (planned for future implementation)
-2. **Conceptual Documentation**: Written in Markdown and built with MkDocs
+2. **Conceptual Documentation**: Written in Markdown and built with MkDocs (currently implemented)

+### Current Implementation Status

+The current implementation focuses on MkDocs-based conceptual documentation.
+Rustdoc API documentation will be added in a future iteration.

 ### Deployment Approach